Bruce Bochy: San Diego Padres (1995–2006)

-After four years of managing for their minor league teams, the San Diego Padres picked Bochy to be the team's third-base coach under new manager Jim Riggleman in 1993.
 Following the departure of Riggleman after the 1994 season, the Padres named Bochy as their new manager for the 1995 season.
-At age 39, Bochy became the youngest manager in the National League and helped the Padres improve from 47–70 in 1994 to 70–74 in his rookie year.
+At age 39, Bochy became the youngest manager in the National League, and the Padres' record improved from 47–70 in 1994 to 70–74 in his rookie year.

 In 1996, his second season, Bochy led the Padres to a 91–71 record and their second National League West division title in franchise history, earning Bochy National League Manager of the Year and Sporting News National League Manager of the Year honors.
 In 1998, Bochy led the Padres to a franchise-best 98–64 record and the second National League pennant in Padres history, earning Sporting News Manager of the Year honors for the second time.
 The Padres were swept in four games in the 1998 World Series by the New York Yankees.

 After the World Series, the Padres dramatically cut payroll and suffered five straight losing seasons.
 In 2005 and 2006, Bochy led the Padres to consecutive NL West titles for the first time in franchise history, but they lost to the St. Louis Cardinals in the Division Series each year.
-Reliever Trevor Hoffman saved 457 games managed by Bochy, the most saves by one pitcher under one manager in Major League history, according to NBC Sports Bay Area.
+Reliever Trevor Hoffman saved 457 games managed by Bochy, the most saves by one pitcher under one manager in MLB history, according to NBC Sports Bay Area.
 After the 2006 season, new Padres CEO Sandy Alderson preferred to have a younger manager, so he allowed Giants General Manager Brian Sabean to interview Bochy for his job opening.

 Bochy left the Padres for the Giants after the 2006 season.
 He finished his Padres career with a regular season record of 951–975 and a post–season record of 8–16.
 Bochy has the most games managed in Padres history and with that, the most wins and losses.
-In 12 seasons under Bochy, the Padres had five winning seasons and won four NL West titles and one NL pennant.
+In twelve seasons under Bochy, the Padres had five winning seasons and won four NL West titles and one NL pennant.
 While with the Padres, Bochy also managed the 2004 and 2006 MLB All-Stars in the Major League Baseball Japan All-Star Series.

 San Francisco Giants (2007–2019)

-Bochy agreed to a three-year contract to replace Felipe Alou and become the Giants' new manager on October 27, 2006.
-On August 8, 2007, he won his 1,000th game as manager in a 5-0 victory over the Washington Nationals.
+On October 27, 2006, Bochy agreed to a three-year contract to replace Felipe Alou and become the Giants' new manager, their 38th in franchise history.
+On August 8, 2007, he won his 1,000th game as manager in a 5–0 victory over the Washington Nationals.
 After two seasons of 90+ losses in 2007 and 2008, the Giants rebounded to finish 88–74 in 2009, and remained in the playoff race into September behind a pitching staff with the second-lowest ERA in the Majors.
 After the season, Bochy received a new two-year contract with an option for 2012.